-The EBRD Treasury is organised in five main business areas combined with a Treasury-wide quantative analytical support unit and market data administrator.
+The EBRD Treasury is organised into six main business areas combined with a Treasury-wide quantative analytical support unit and market data administrator.

-The Investments-Credit desk manages the long-term credit portfolio of the Bank.
-The portfolio is managed with the dual objective of protecting the Bank’s capital and optimising returns on the portfolio within defined market, liquidity and credit risk parameters.
-In making investments and taking exposures, the Bank is guided by the principle of conservatism, expressed through the credit quality of assets invested.
+The Portfolio Management-Credit desk manages the long-term credit portfolio of the Bank.
+The portfolio is managed with the dual objective of protecting the Bank’s capital and optimising returns on the portfolio within defined market, liquidity and credit risk parameters, as well as with due consideration of sustainability risks.
+In taking exposures, the Bank is guided by the principles of conservative and responsible investment, expressed through the credit quality and, increasingly, through the ESG characteristics of assets invested.

 Hard Currency Balance Sheet Management

-The Hard Currency Balance Sheet Management (HCBSM) group is the nexus for the hard currency operations of EBRD’s Treasury.
-The desk has functional responsibility for the management of all financial hard currency risks to the Bank’s balance sheet.
+The Hard Currency Balance Sheet Management (HCBSM) group has functional responsibility for the management of all financial hard currency risks in the Bank’s balance sheet.
 It is organised along three core activities:

-- ALM, manages the interest rate and currency composition of the Banks balance sheet.
+- Managing the interest rate and currency composition of the Bank's balance sheet;

-- Liquid Government bond portfolio management, manages a highly liquid pool of government securities that form part of the liquidity pool of the Bank
+- Investing in a highly liquid pool of government securities that form part of the liquidity pool of the Bank; and

 Local Currency Balance Sheet Management

-The Local currency Balance Sheet Management (LCBSM) Group is the nexus for the local currency operations of EBRD’s Treasury.
-The desk has functional responsibility for the management of all financial risks to the Bank’s associated with the Bank’s local currency activities.
+The Local Currency Balance Sheet Management (LCBSM) Group has functional responsibility for the management of financial risks associated with the Bank’s local currency activities.
 As such LCBSM manages EBRD's local currency interest-rate, FX and liquidity risks.
 It is organised along the following four geographical areas:

 - Central Europe, the Baltic States and South Eastern Europe